Sinodun/draft-RFC7626-bis/draft-ietf-dprive-rfc7626-bis.md

    and looking for queries of a specific length.
 Such traffic analysis could weaken some privacy solutions.

-   The IAB privacy and security program also have a work in progress [@RFC7624] that considers such inference-based attacks in a more general framework.
+   The IAB privacy and security program also have a document [@RFC7624] that considers such inference-based attacks in a more general framework.